 The Story of the Samoset Resort, a Legendary Maine Resort

 For over a century, the Samoset Resort has distinguished itself as one of the premier luxury resorts in Maine, renowned for its award-winning service and expansive views of Penobscot Bay.
-With the soft Camden Hills rising to the east and the spacious grounds of Jameson Point to the west, the Samoset has welcomed guests from around the globe to our illustrious Maine Resort for generations.
+With the soft Camden Hills rising to the north and the spacious grounds of Jameson Point to the south, the Samoset has welcomed guests from around the globe to our illustrious Maine Resort for generations.